Jeff Coyle of MarketMuse on Creating Effective B2B Content Marketing

-In this episode Jeff Coyle, co-founder and CSO for MarketMuse, a company specialized in helping creators plan and craft content marketing campaigns to maximizes results, talks about what type of B2B content marketing is most effective and how he uses natural language processing to help clients determine the topics and subtopics they should be covering.
+In this episode Jeff Coyle, co-founder and CSO for MarketMuse – a company specializing in helping the content marketing agency plan and craft content marketing campaigns to maximize results – talks about what type of B2B content marketing creative is most effective and how he uses natural language processing to help clients determine the topics and subtopics they should be covering.

-He shares insights on B2B content marketing strategy, buyer personas, content creation, content distribution, SEO, lead qualification, AI-assisted content marketing and how to let the world know you’re an authority in your field by authoring content that appeals to the specific needs and preferences of your B2B customers.
+He shares insights on B2B content marketing strategy, buyer personas, content creation, content distribution, SEO, lead qualification, AI-assisted content marketing, and how to let the world know you’re an authority in your field by authoring content that appeals to the specific needs and preferences of your B2B customers.

-“If you’re writing and focus on very differentiated content, but also doing your research and covering the entire buying journey, everything there is about something, you have a very good chance to compete with the people with the largest pockets,” says Coyle.
+“If you’re writing and focus on very differentiated content, but also doing your research and covering the entire buying journey, everything there is about something, you have a perfect chance to compete with the people with the largest pockets,” says Coyle.
 Search engine optimization (SEO) plays a crucial role in B2B content marketing and techniques for optimizing content for search engines.

-Until very recently, most SEO teams prioritized their actions based on Google search volume.
-Coyle says that doesn’t tell people if someone has authoritative content, and is trying to shift the paradigm.
+Until recently, most SEO consultants prioritized their actions based on Google search volume.
+Coyle says that doesn’t tell people if someone has authoritative content and is trying to shift the paradigm.
 “We basically had to change the market to start to thinking about quality and comprehensiveness.”
 Effective B2B content marketing starts with a deep understanding of the target audience.
 Businesses need to know their customers’ pain points, challenges, goals, and preferences to create content that resonates with them.

 So how do you find your unique differentiator and the right B2B keywords in such a crowded space?
 For Coyle, if you have a number of “deadly competitors”, you have to know everything they’ve done, everything they’re doing and where they’ll likely go, so you can put a dent in their growth.